 Stop proposed TPG mini mobile tower in Dundas Street, Coogee - Community Sensitive Area

-We STRONGLY oppose the proposal for a TPG mobile phone base station at 14 Dundas Street in a densely populated residential location - next to homes, children's playground and a nature reserve.
+We STRONGLY oppose the proposal for a TPG mobile phone base station at 14 Dundas Street in a densely populated residential location - next to homes of children and the elderly.
 This is a Community Sensitive Residential Area.

 An unwelcome permanent neighbour is due to invade Dundas Street in Coogee.
 Residents are grappling with the idea of living next to a mini mobile tower, exposing them and their loved ones to constant Electromagnetic Radiation (EMR) as they eat, sleep and try to enjoy the quiet contentment of being home, which is a basic human right.